James Acheson: Ballet

 For the Royal New Zealand Ballet he designed both sets and costumes for a new production of Prokofiev's, Romeo and Juliet choreographed by Francesco Ventriglia.

 Awards

-He is a three-time Academy Award winner for Costume Design for his work on the films The Last Emperor, directed by Bernardo Bertolucci, Dangerous Liaisons, directed by Stephen Frears and Restoration, directed by Michael Hoffman.
+Acheson is a three-time Academy Award winner for Costume Design for his work on the films The Last Emperor, directed by Bernardo Bertolucci, Dangerous Liaisons, directed by Stephen Frears and Restoration, directed by Michael Hoffman.
 Acheson won a BAFTA award for his work as costume designer on The Last Emperor.
-James was recognized with a Career Achievement Award from the Costume Designers Guild in 2004.
+James was recognized with a CDG Career Achievement Award in 2004.
 In 2006, Acheson was one of the first three costume designers to ever have been awarded by the Rodeo Drive Walk of Style.